krasic/draft-krasic-quic-hpack/draft-krasic-quic-qcram.md

 Decoder processing of indexed header fields MUST block the encompassing header block if the referenced entry has not been added to the table yet.

-To protect against buggy or malicious implementations, a timer should be used to set an upper bound on such blocking and in the event of a timeout SHOULD reset the stream with HTTP_HPACK_DECOMPRESSION_TIMEOUT.
+To protect against buggy or malicious peers, a timer should be used to set an upper bound on such blocking and in treat expiration of the timer as a decoding error.
+However, if the implementation chooses not to abort the connection, the remainder of the header block MUST be decoded and output discarded.

 ## Preventing Eviction Races {#evictions}
 Due to out of order arrival, QCRAM's eviction algorithm requires changes